szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes the summoned blade last for a full turn instead of 4 rounds.
 Additionally, the Armor Piercing charge ability now also improves damage by +4, increases critical hit chance by +10%, and makes critical misses impossible (effectively impossible unless something is increasing the chance of a critical miss).

-### Make Dakkon's Zerth Blade behave as a +3 weapon (1315) (BG2EE EET)
+### Make Dak'kon's Zerth Blade behave as a +3 weapon (1315) (BG2EE EET)

 This makes the katana +3, for consistency with the power level of other WA-weapons.

 ### Make Holy Sword of Tyr affect all evil (1319) (BG2EE EET)

 Self-explanatory.
-I also removed the weird preamble that includes the first sentence of the general description of long swords.
+I also removed in the description the weird preamble that includes the first sentence of the general description of long swords.
 Seems lazy, and perhaps a mistake.

 ### Make Hindo's Doom a +4 and +5 weapon and inflict extra damage to undead (1341) (BG2EE EET)